211th Rifle Division: Lvov–Sandomierz Offensive

-In the planning for the Lvov-Sandomierz operation in July the 38th Army was to penetrate the German defense in the Bzovitsa and Bogdanovka sector on a width of 6km.
+In the planning for the Lvov-Sandomierz operation in July the 38th Army was to penetrate the German defense in the Bzovitsa and Bogdanovka sector on a width of 6 km.
 It would then develop the offensive with seven divisions in the direction of Peremyshliany with the objective of encircling the German Lvov grouping in cooperation with the 4th Tank and 60th Armies.

 The offensive began on July 13 and went largely according to this plan; Lvov was liberated on July 27 and three days later the 101st Rifle Corps reached a line from Przemyśl to Dobromyl before forcing the San River south of Dynów and capturing the town of Sanok.
 One of the 211th's rifle regiments was awarded a battle honor:

 LVOV...
 894th Rifle Regiment (Major Fyodorchenko, Yakov Semyonovich)...
 The troops who participated in the liberation of Lvov, by the order of the Supreme High Command of 27 July 1944, and a commendation in Moscow, are given a salute of 20 artillery salvoes from 224 guns.

 On August 10 the 887th and 896th Rifle Regiments would also be rewarded for their roles in the Lvov battles with the Order of the Red Banner, while the 829th Artillery Regiment received the Order of Bogdan Khmelnitsky, 2nd Degree.